-I recently learned of an interesting use case for my etextalert ebay application.
+I recently learned of an interesting way to make more eBay sales using the Best Offer feature using my etextalert ebay application.
 One of my users is using it to greatly increase their sales when using the Best Offer option for their eBay listings.
 If you aren’t familiar with the Best Offer option then you can read up on it here.
 It basically allows you to list your item with an option for buyers to make offers on it.
-If you know all about the Best Offer listing feature you can skip to here.
+If you know all about the Best Offer listing feature you can skip down the page to here.

 This is what the buyer sees on the listing…